Tracing Moral Foundations in Large Language Models: SAEs: Implementation Details and Extended Analysis

-In \texttt{Qwen} (Table \ref{tab:semantic_features_qwen}), we observe a similar semantic granularity that mirrors the model's unique layer-wise trajectory. \textit{Authority} features appear as early as Layer 3 (e.g., Feature L3.72227, tracking ``mentions of government and national leaders''), providing a mechanistic explanation for the high geometric alignment observed in the model's initial layers.
-For \textit{Care}, the model distinguishes between active condemnation of harm, such as ``bullying and coercion'' (Feature L15.130669), and abstract prosocial definitions, such as ``empathy and compassion'' (Feature L27.85517).
-We also identify distinct \textit{Fairness} features related to ``corporate responsibility and business ethics'' (Feature L3.123373), a specific domain of justice that appears less prominent in the \texttt{Llama} analysis.
+In \texttt{Qwen2.5-7B-Instruct} (Table \ref{tab:semantic_features_qwen}), we observe a similar semantic granularity that mirrors the model's unique layer-wise trajectory. \textit{Authority} features appear as early as Layer 3 (e.g., Feature L3.72227, with "mentions of government and national leaders"), providing a mechanistic explanation for the high geometric alignment observed in the model's initial layers.
+For \textit{Care}, the model distinguishes between active condemnation of harm, such as "bullying and coercion" (Feature L15.130669), and abstract prosocial definitions, such as "empathy and compassion" (Feature L27.85517).
+We also identify distinct \textit{Fairness} features related to corporate responsibility and business ethics'' (Feature L3.123373), a specific domain of justice that appears less prominent in the \texttt{Llama} analysis.

+Expanding this analysis to the larger \texttt{Qwen3-30B-A3B} architecture (Table \ref{tab:semantic_features_qwen3_30b}), we observe highly-activated features representing distinct semantic facets across different depths of the network.
+Most notably, \textit{Authority} features—particularly those tracking the "founding or creation of institutions" (e.g., Features L39.1016, L39.30227)—frequently emerge in the model's later layers.
+Meanwhile, the early layers capture other granular, highly-activated concepts in \textit{Care}-related contexts like "public health and safety" (Feature L3.1733) and "nurturing framing" for learners (Feature L3.32310).

-Across both models, \textit{Care} and \textit{Authority} are the foundations most frequently associated with high-confidence semantic features.
+Across all four models, \textit{Care} and \textit{Authority} are the foundations most frequently associated with high-confidence semantic features.
 This indicates that while the model possesses sparse mechanisms for all foundations, the concepts of empathy and social regulation are the most robustly "crystallized" into detectable inner units.